cuiyongbo/hello-world/my_wiki/programmer_note/memcached/cache_term_introduction.rst

     Cache breakdown is a scenario where the cached data expires and at the same time there are lots of search on the expired data which suddenly cause the searches to hit DB directly and increase the load to the DB layer dramatically.
+Note that it differ from Cache avalanche in that the epxired data is not thay many.

     This would happen in high concurrency environment.
 Normally in this case, there needs to be a lock on the searched key so that other threads need to wait when some thread is trying to search the key